icyphy/ptII/doc/jsdoc/topREADME.md

 How to update the JSDoc output on the web
 -----------------------------------------
-The ptII nightly build runs JSDoc and creates [http://terra.eecs.berkeley.edu:8080/job/ptII/JSDoc/](http://terra.eecs.berkeley.edu:8080/job/ptII/JSDoc/), which is copied to [https://chess.eecs.berkeley.edu/ptexternal/src/ptII/doc/codeDoc/js/index.html](https://chess.eecs.berkeley.edu/ptexternal/src/ptII/doc/codeDoc/js/index.html)  Use the second address as the canonical address because port 8080 is blocked.
+The ptII continuous integration build at [http://terra.eecs.berkeley.edu:8080/job/ptIIci/](http://terra.eecs.berkeley.edu:8080/job/ptIIci/) checks the ptII svn repository every 5 minutes and if there is a change, then "ant jsdoc" is run and then the codeDoc/ directory is copied to [https://chess.eecs.berkeley.edu/ptexternal/src/ptII/doc/codeDoc/js/index.html](https://chess.eecs.berkeley.edu/ptexternal/src/ptII/doc/codeDoc/js/index.html).

 See Also
 --------
-* https://chess.eecs.berkeley.edu/ptexternal/wiki/Main/JSDocSystems - Overview of JSDoc systems
+* [https://chess.eecs.berkeley.edu/ptexternal/wiki/Main/JSDocSystems](https://chess.eecs.berkeley.edu/ptexternal/wiki/Main/JSDocSystems) - Overview of JSDoc systems
-* https://www.terraswarm.org/accessors/wiki/Main/JSDoc - Information for Accessor writers (TerraSwarm membership required)
+* [https://www.terraswarm.org/accessors/wiki/Main/JSDoc](https://www.terraswarm.org/accessors/wiki/Main/JSDoc) - Information for Accessor writers (TerraSwarm membership required)

 How to update this file